Cumberland County College President Yves Salomon-Fernandez, Ph.D., with Georgian Court University President Joseph R. Marbach

 Since opening, the University Center has filled more than 9,000 bachelor’s and master’s-level seats, supporting UC partner students completing their degrees, and gaining higher level and leadership positions on campus and within the community.

 Cumberland County College graduates and other community members who are prepared to enter Georgian Court University’s Bachelor of Social Work program should submit their applications (fee waived) to Georgian Court University and indicate the Cumberland County College campus.
-For complete program details, contact the GCU Office of Graduate and Professional Studies at 732.987.2770 or firstname.lastname@example.org.
+For complete program details, contact the GCU Office of Graduate and Continuing Education at 732-987-2770 or firstname.lastname@example.org.